RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 As with JCL, execution of the jobs requires a previously configured enterprise server.

-> **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.
+> **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application.
+Running applications is not supported in Enterprise Developer Connect.

 Before you proceed, ensure that the Host Access for the Cloud (HACloud) service is running:<!-- Service name still isn't changed from Micro Focus-->
 1. From the Windows **Start** menu open the Services application.